I replicate our skills with machines to realize what does (not) really make us humans.

 Bio.
 Currently, CS postdoc at the University of Oxford trying to understand what the whales are saying through machine learning with Michael Bronstein.
+Read more on project CETI here, recently I spent time in Daniela Rus lab at MIT CSAIL in Boston, also involved in CETI.

 I received my PhD degree in Computer Science cum laude from the Sapienza University of Rome, with a thesis on “Artificial Scientific Discovery” (video).
 In Rome, I worked in the GLADIA research group, advised by Emanuele Rodolà.
 During my PhD, I also worked as an Applied Scientist Intern for the Amazon Lablet in Tübingen with Francesco Locatello, and I spent time with Alex Bronstein’s group at Technion in Haifa.
 I was also an ELLIS student.